pmelgren/motorstats-site/content/posts/season_simulation_update1/index.md

     - Not AI
 ---

-At the start of the season, I published the [results](/posts/sim-results-2026/) of a simulation model that represented our best analytical prediction of how the 2026 season would go.
-We're now roughly a quarter way through the season, so it feels like a good time for an update to our model.
+At the start of the season, I published the [results](/posts/sim-results-2026/) of a simulation model that represented my best analytical prediction of how the 2026 season would go.
+We're now roughly a quarter way through the season, so it feels like a good time for an update those predictions.

-A lot has happened since I published my original set of predictions on March 1.
-The Indy 500 field has filled out - about as predictably as possible.
+A lot has happened since I published my original set of predictions on March 1: The Indy 500 field has filled out - about as predictably as possible.
 We have a track layout for the Freedom 250.
 My Twitter has gained several followers[^1].
-And most importantly, four actual races have actually happened.
+And most importantly, four races have actually happened.

-These four new races are the most important, as that data is used in several ways.
-For starters, the nature of in-season predictions means that everything in the past (i.e. those four races) are using actual data, while everything in the future is using predicted data.

-Secondly, I retrained the model using data from these four races, so the model now has a little more to go on than it did a month ago.
-This is key as we can compare last month's predictions to this round of predictions to see what the model has "learned" compared to what we have learned (or think we have learned).

 ## Updated Predictions

-With that out of the way, here are our updated predictions as of April 1:
+All of those things affect the model, (except the twitter followers) so let's see what the updated predictions look like with those changes incorporated:

 | **Driver**|Average Season Points|Race Finish Rate|Average Starting Position|Average Finishing Position|Wins per Season|Poles per Season |
 |:---------------------|----------:|-------------:|--------:|--------:|----------:|-----------:|